Dr Clare MacMahon

 - 6L207 Hawthorn campus

-Dr Clare MacMahon is discipline lead for Swinburne’s exercise science major.
+Dr Clare MacMahon is discipline lead for Swinburne’s exercise science major, within the Bachelor of Health Sciences.
 Her research interests include decision making in sport, skill development, cognitive fatigue and physical performance.

-As course convenor for Sports Science at Swinburne, Dr MacMahon’s teaching practice covers areas including motor learning and skilled performance.
+As discipline convenor for Exercise Science at Swinburne, Dr MacMahon’s teaching practice covers areas including motor learning and skilled performance.

 Dr MacMahon previously held a Postdoctoral Fellow award from the Social Sciences and Humanities Research Council of Canada in the area of cognitive psychology.
 She has also held the role of visiting research fellow at the University of Muenster and at the German Sports University.